craftcms/docs/docs/3.x/extend/graphql.md

 The rest of this page will cover each of the main things you may need to work with.
 If you’d like some concrete examples, have a look at Craft’s own pieces in the [`src/gql/` directory](https://github.com/craftcms/cms/tree/main/src/gql).

+### Limitations

+If you’re planning advanced or elaborate GraphQL features, please be aware of the following limitations with Craft’s GraphQL implementation:

+- GraphQL subscriptions aren’t currently supported.
+- Advanced query builder functions [are not exposed for GraphQL](https://github.com/craftcms/cms/issues/7842).

 ## The Gql Service

 The <craft3:craft\services\Gql> class offers methods mostly for managing schemas and tokens and executing queries, so you won’t need to do much with it if you’re primarily exposing data to GraphQL.
 The Gql class does, however, define and trigger the events you’ll use to register any components you’d like to add to the system.
 (We’ll get to those in a moment.)